kiluazoldick/Course_correct/replit.md

 ## Overview

-Corrige Tes Cours is an AI-powered educational platform designed for French-speaking university students.
-The platform helps students study more effectively by providing automated course summaries using **DeepSeek R1** (the latest reasoning model from DeepSeek), personalized quizzes, and performance tracking.
-The application features a modern landing page to attract users and a comprehensive dashboard for authenticated users to manage their coursework and track their progress.
+Corrige Tes Cours is an AI-powered educational platform designed for French-speaking university students in Cameroon.
+The platform helps students study more effectively by providing automated course summaries, personalized quizzes, and performance tracking.
+The application features a modern, sales-focused landing page to attract users and a comprehensive dashboard for authenticated users to manage their coursework and track their progress.

+**Location**: Douala, Cameroun
+**Pricing**: All plans are priced in XAF (Francs CFA) **Contact**: contact@corrigetescours.cm

 ## AI Integration